FerRacimo/3P-CLR/README.md

 Drift B: 0.102

-Inner branch drift + outgroup branch drift: 0.17
+Drift C (Inner branch drift + outgroup branch drift): 0.17

 Note that all drifts are equal to time (in generations) divided by 2*Ne